Scam: Callers pretend to be fraud investigation agents for Visa and MasterCard in order to obtain credit card security codes.

 1) Is this possible? — Yes, it’s possible that scammers might get hold of credit card numbers and then use the technique described above to obtain security codes and process phony transactions against the accounts.

 2) Is this plausible? — The scam as described above is not extraordinarily difficult or expensive to pull off; all it requires is access to a telephone and the establishment of a merchant account for processing credit card transactions.
 It also assumes the scammer already has the names, addresses, phone numbers, and credit card numbers (plus expiration dates) of his victims, but that information might be obtained in a variety of ways (such as breaking into and stealing customer data from merchant web sites).
-Whether the same scammer could process more than a handful of phony charges before complaints caused his merchant account to be shut down is problematic, though.
+Whether the same scammer could process more than a handful of phony charges before complaints caused his merchant account to be shut down is problematic, though, and most credit card issuers now have checks in place to prevent the shipping of merchandise to anywhere other than the card’s registered billing address and other “card not present” (CNP scams).

 4) Is this a widespread phenomenon? — Unfortunately, neither MasterCard nor VISA would provide us with any statistics regarding the specific scam described here or confirm any actual instances of its occurrence (other than to note that using the telephone to trick cardholders into divulging their security codes is a type of fraud that has been occurring for several years and is ongoing).
 However, numerous readers have informed us they’ve received calls from persons identifying themselves as fraud investigation agents and asking for sensitive personal data, so (even allowing for the possibility that some of those calls were actually legitimate) we’d have to say anecdotal evidence indicates this scam is still being perpetrated, if only infrequently.